Skip to content

 Deployment and Maintenance / Architecture, Scaling, and Resource Limits

-This Guide mainly introduces the overall architecture of DataFlux Func, and how to scale to improve processing capabilities.
+This article mainly introduces the overall architecture of DataFlux Func and how to scale to improve processing capacity.

 1. Architecture

-Internally, it follows the typical "Producer -> Consumer" model.
-Any execution of a Python function will go through the process of "Task Generation -> Enqueue -> Dequeue -> Execution -> Return Result".
+Internally, the system follows a typical "producer -> consumer" model.
+Any execution of a Python function goes through the process of "task generation -> enqueue -> dequeue -> execution -> result return".

 flowchart TB